Information-Theoretic Foundations for Machine Learning: Learning from iid Data

 \subsubsection{Data Generating Process}

-For a deep neural network, we are interested in estimating a collection of random matrices $(A^{(1)}, \ldots, A^{(L)})$ which represent the weights of the network.
-We assume a known prior distribution $\Pr(A^{(1:L)}\in\cdot)$ to model our uncertainty over the network weights.
-For simplicity, we assume that the width of every hidden layer is identically set to a positive integer $N$ and that the network has input dimension $d$ and output dimension $1$.
-We further assume the following prior distribution on the weights of the network.
+For a finite-width multi-layer perceptron (MLP), $\theta$ consists of random matrices $(A^{(1)}, \ldots, A^{(L)})$, which represent the weights that parameterize each of the $L$ layers.
+For simplicity, we assume that the width of every hidden layer is identical and equal to a positive integer $N$ and that the MLP has input dimension $d$ and output dimension $1$.
+In our Bayesian framework, a known prior distribution $\Pr(\theta \in\cdot)$ expresses uncertainty over the MLP weights.
+We assume the following prior distribution:

 We further make the assumption that the weights \emph{across} layers are independent.
-These Gaussian assumptions are again not necessary for the following results (only the specified covariance structure is required), but we provide the above instance for concreteness.
+These Gaussianity assumptions are not required to prove our results, though the specified covariance structure is.
+We make the Gaussianity assumptions only to simplify the proofs.

 For all $t \in \Z_+$, inputs and outputs are generated according to a random vector $X_t\overset{iid}{\sim}\normal(0, I_d)$ and

 where $W_{t} \overset{iid}{\sim} \normal(0, \sigma^2)$ for known variance $\sigma^2$.